 Reporting Problems with Horse or other Livestock Feed/Food

-FDA encourages horse owners, farmers, veterinarians, and other animal health professionals to report problems with livestock feed (including horse feed and feed for poultry and aquaculture).
+FDA encourages horse owners, farmers, veterinarians, and other animal health professionals to report problems with food for livestock (including horses, poultry, and aquaculture).
 You may report problems by:

 - Submitting an electronic report using the Safety Reporting Portal, or